non-TTUHSC ESP Features

 - Possible collaboration with admissions office;

-- Communication of initial program invitation
+- eMail communication of initial program invitation as applicants commit

 - Questions re-used each year if course content remains stable.

 - Not required but helpful in maintaining continuity and reporting of progress